Country of Conviction: Nicaragua

-In 2010, Tacoma, WA-native Jason Puracal was arrested by Nicuraguan authorities and charged with International Money Laundering and Drug Trafficking.
-At the time of his arrest, Puracal was a successful real estate agent and had started a family with a Nicuraguan woman.
+In 2010, Tacoma, WA-native Jason Puracal was arrested by Nicaraguan authorities and charged with International Money Laundering and Drug Trafficking.
+At the time of his arrest, Puracal was a successful real estate agent and had started a family with a Nicaraguan woman.
 A search of Jason’s home and office revealed no incriminating evidence of either charge.
 The co-defendants told the judge that they had never met Puracal.
 Prosecutors could not show a link between Puracal’s financial records and any criminal activity.
 Despite the overwhelming lack of evidence against him, Puracal was convicted in August 2011 and sentenced to 22 years in prison.
 Puracal continued to maintain his innocence as he was sent to prison.

 Shortly after his conviction, the California Innocence Project joined Puracal’s family in the effort to reverse Puracal’s conviction.
 Puracal was widely considered innocent and received public support from 43 members of Congress and former FBI and DEA agents (including former DEA Director Tom Cash), who requested that the State Department intervene in his case.
 In May 2012, the United Nations Working Group on Arbitrary Detention declared that Nicaragua violated international law by not providing Puracal with a fair trial and called for Jason’s immediate release.
-Key supporters throughout the ordeal included Puracal’s family and Eric Volz (who, after being wrongfully convicted of murder in 2007, spent 14 months in the Nicaraguan prison where Jason was incarcerated), and the organization Volz founded, the Davis House Agency.
+Key supporters throughout the ordeal included Puracal’s family and Eric Volz (who, after being wrongfully convicted of murder in 2007, spent 14 months in the Nicaraguan prison where Jason was incarcerated), and the organization Volz founded, the David House Agency.
 In August 2012, CIP staff joined Puracal supporters, including exonerees Brian Banks and Sarah Shroud, to deliver over 100,000 petition signatures calling for Puracal’s release to the Nicuraguan Consulate in Los Angeles.

 In August 2012, Puracal was granted a hearing before a three judge appellate panel.
 On September 12th, the appellate panel upheld Puracal’s appeal and ordered him released.